github9175/JOS-operating-system/Lab4 note.md

 that has p->state == RUNNABLE.
 Once it finds a process, it sets the per-CPU current process variable proc, switches to the process’s page table with switchuvm, marks the process as RUNNING, and then calls swtch to start running it (2722-2728).

+One way to think about the structure of the scheduling code is that it arranges to enforce a set of invariants about each process, and holds ptable.lock whenever those invariants are not true.
+One invariant is that if a process is RUNNING, things must be set up so that a timer interrupt’s yield can correctly switch away from the process;
+this means that the CPU registers must hold the process’s register values (i.e. they aren’t actually in a context), %cr3 must refer to the process’s pagetable, %esp must refer to the process’s kernel stack so that swtch can push registers correctly, and proc must refer to the process’s proc[] slot.
+Another invariant is that if a process is RUNNABLE, things must be set up so that an idle CPU’s scheduler can run it; this means that p->context must hold the process’s kernel thread variables, that no CPU is executing on the process’s kernel stack, that no CPU’s %cr3 refers to the process’s page table, and that no CPU’s proc refers to the process.